-- A more private room could have been found, away from potentially distressing stimuli, where efforts could have been made to reassure George and help him calm down. - De-escalation techniques or other alternative response could have been used (this topic is developed in the module on Strategies to end the use of seclusion, restraint and other coercive practices). - Others could have taken the time to listen and talk to George, instead of resorting to forced/covert treatment, restraint and isolation. - Staff in the service could have tried to understand and find out why George did not want to receive treatment. - Someone could have discussed with George the pros and cons of receiving (or not receiving) treatment. - Someone could have called supporters nominated by George or other friends, family members that George agrees to, in order to try and find a way of understanding George's perspective and help him protect his rights. - George could have been supported to develop an advance directive/plan when he was feeling well which would have provided a clear statement as to his wishes and response to the crisis.
-A legally binding advance directive would have given George the assurance that his wishes would be respected in future crisis and that he won't be forcibly treated. - George could have nominated a trusted person in his advance plan/directive to communicate his wishes in a crisis.
-He could have also included an emergency contact person. - George could have been encouraged to contact an advocacy group, such as peer-run nongovernmental organisation that provide legal assistance.
+- People could have taken the time to listen and talk to George, to find out and understand why George did not want to receive treatment, instead of resorting to forced/covert treatment, restraint and isolation. - Staff could have reassured George that they would respect his will and preferences and not do anything against his will. - Someone could have called supporters nominated by George, other friends or family members that George agrees to, in order to try and find a way of understanding George's background and perspective and to help him protect his rights. - Someone could have discussed with George the pros and cons of receiving (or not receiving) treatment. - Before the situation escalated, George could have been supported to develop an advance directive/plan when he was feeling well.
+This would have provided a clear statement of his wishes and response to the crisis.
+A legally binding advance directive would have given George the assurance that his wishes would be respected in a future crisis and that he would not be forcibly treated. - Before the situation escalated, George could have been encouraged to nominate a trusted person in his advance plan/directive to communicate his wishes in a crisis.
+This could have also included a person for emergency contacts. - People could have facilitated George's contact with an advocacy group, such as a peer-run nongovernmental organization that provides legal assistance. - De-escalation techniques or other alternative responses could have been used (this topic is developed in the module on Strategies to end seclusion and restraint).